 We require the $25 update fee because it takes nearly an hour to complete a full update for each app.
 Additionally, the fee limits update requests to the essentials—detailed above—and prevents an unmanageable number of update requests for small changes or errors that should have been caught before the initial publish.
 If we didn't have any barrier in place, you could expect our typical iPhone submission time to go from 3-5 business days to 2-3 weeks, if not more.

-That's why we always stress the importance of reviewing and confirming the information in Publish with your clients before submitting for upload.
+That's why we always stress the importance of reviewing and confirming the information in the publishing stage with your clients before submitting for upload.
 In the long run, you'll save a great deal of time (and money) by going through Publish at least twice to ensure everything is perfect!